Chigoziee/fintech-fraud-ai-Chigozie-Hyginus-Ifenji/README.md

 This method was selected because:

 - I want cleaner decision boundaries by removing confusing majority samples.
-- You're dealing with moderate-to-severe class imbalance (17%).
+- I'm dealing with moderate-to-severe class imbalance (17%).
 - it works best for this use case case (fraud detection).
 - I'm using complex models (XGBoost) that benefit from more refined class separation.